A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Related Work

 \section{Related Work}

+Many existing approaches for anomaly detection with \textit{multiple multivariate time-series data} propose to learn representations that enable accurate anomaly prediction by capturing relationships across time points (e.g., temporal dependencies) and between time series (e.g., data transmissions).
+RNNs~\cite{malhotra2016lstm, hundman2018detecting} and Transformers~\cite{cai2020traffic, tuli2022tranad} can model temporal dependencies in time-series data, but they typically suffer from time-consuming training process and large memory requirement~\cite{yu2017spatio}.
+SNetAD uses the gated convolution to efficiently and effectively extract local temporal features that possibly lead to an abnormal event.
+Besides, existing work use feature fusion~\cite{malhotra2016lstm, li2019mad}, graph convolution~\cite{kipf2016semi, chen2022deep}, and graph attention~\cite{zhou2022hybrid, fan2020anomalydae} to model relationships between time series.
+SNetAD adopts graph attention with graph normalization to dynamically learn the weight between nodes from data since the network topology is unknown.

-There exists abundant literature on anomaly detection with time-series data.
-Deep learning approaches have shown promising results in capturing complex relationships between time series and across time points for extracting effective patterns that enable accurate anomaly prediction, including unsupervised~\cite{munir2018deepant,deng2021graph}, supervised~\cite{liu2015opprentice, shipmon2017time}, and semi-supervised approaches~\cite{vercruyssen2018semi}.
-For example,~\citet{hundman2018detecting} propose to use Long-Short-Term Memory (LSTM) to predict spacecraft telemetry and detect outliers in an unsupervised manner within each variable of a single multivariate time-series.
-However, the approach does not consider the dependencies between variables.
-Network operation data are typically multiple multivariate time-series data, which require careful considerations to to capture the interactions between variables and time series for event detection.
-RNNs and Transformers~\cite{cai2020traffic} have been widely used in modeling temporal dependencies in time-series data, but they typically suffer from time-consuming training process and large memory requirement~\cite{yu2017spatio}. \citet{zhao2020multivariate} propose an unsupervised anomaly detection approach on multivariate time-series data, with each variate/time series represented as one node in a graph.
-Their approach utilizes a feature attention layer and a temporal attention layer to explicitly capture the relationships between features and times respectively.
-Then the approach jointly optimizes a forecasting-based model and a reconstruction-based model to obtain better time-series representations.
-However, such unsupervised learning approaches usually make a strong assumption that infrequent behavior is anomalous and usually requires some scores for inference (e.g., see \cite{ruff2018deep}).
-Although there are some techniques, e.g., Peak Over Threshold (POT)~\cite{siffer2017anomaly}, that automatically determine the threshold during inference, the performance is still not competitive to supervised learning methods when labels are available (e.g., see~\cite{liu2015opprentice, shipmon2017time}).
-Supervised approaches can explicitly learn normal or abnormal patterns from labels yet requires a prohibitive large number of labeled examples (e.g., see~\cite{blazquez2021review}).
+Most anomaly detection methods are unsupervised~\cite{munir2018deepant, deng2021graph}.
+Hundman et al.~\cite{hundman2018detecting} propose to use LSTM to predict spacecraft telemetry and detect outliers in an unsupervised manner.
+Zhao et al.~\cite{zhao2020multivariate} propose to combine a reconstruction-based model and a forecasting-based model to obtain some inference scores for anomalies.
+However, unsupervised approaches usually make a strong assumption that infrequent behavior is anomalous and usually requires some scores for inference (e.g., see \cite{ruff2018deep}).
+Although there are some strategies, e.g., Peak Over Threshold (POT)~\cite{siffer2017anomaly}, that automatically determine the threshold during inference, the performance is still not competitive to supervised methods when labels are available~\cite{liu2015opprentice, shipmon2017time}.
+Supervised approaches can explicitly learn normal or abnormal patterns from labels yet requires a prohibitive large number of labeled examples~\cite{blazquez2021review}.